dopefishh/praatalign/README.md

 * **lgc**, default: True

 	Append the logfile instead of rewriting it.
+* **sox**, default: sox

+	Specify the path of sox, usually only the executable name is enough but on mac I have seen cases where the path when invoking the aligner is different from the path in the shell, in such cases you should specify the entire path of the sox executable, this can be found by running ``which sox`` in the terminal.

 ####Dictionary file
 A dictionary file consists of several non-empty lines separated by a newline